How to Set Up a Ladder

 The fly section is the section that contains rungs, and this section should always be positioned in the front, overlapping the base section by at least three feet.

 Now you know that how to set up a ladder.
-If you are interested to buy a ladder for you then you can check top 10 best ladder list for 2017 from here.
+If you are interested to buy a ladder for you then you can check top 10 best ladder list for 2018 from ????he?re???.